my1396/R-Notes/0200-RMarkdown.Rmd

 Q: What does YAML do? \
 A: It is placed at the very beginning of the document and is read by each of Pandoc, **rmarkdown**, and **knitr**.

-- Provide metadata of the document.
+- Provide metadata of the document using `key: value`.
 - Located at the top of the file.
 - Adheres to the YAML format and is delimited by lines containing three three dashes (`---`).
+- Indentation is essential as it indicates hierarchy.

 YAML are also called *header* or *front matter*.